-According to the Wall Street Journal, Blackstone acquired a 4.9% stake in the hotel chain at roughly $6.50 per share, while Starwood bought an 8.5% stake for about $9 per share.
-By comparison, shares for Extended Stay America traded at a little under $20 per share at the start of the year.
+For instance, Blackstone and Starwood acquired shares in Extended Stay America.
+This extended-stay hotel chain has outperformed other hospitality options.
+Blackstone bought a 4.9% stake at around $6.50 per share, while Starwood purchased an 8.5% stake for about $9 per share.
+These prices are substantially lower than the nearly $20 per share at the start of the year.

 Experts Advise Cautious Optimism When It Comes to CRE Investments

-For small-time investors or individuals interested in investing in NYC’s commercial real estate market, investing in public REITs is an alternative to buying property in the city.
-Shares in commercial REITs like SL Green or Vornado are much more affordable than they were a few months ago, so they’re a good option if you have limited capital.
-These companies are among the largest commercial landlords in the city.
-They operate an impressive portfolio of Class A office buildings, including the Lipstick Building, 1 Madison Avenue, the Graybar Building, One Penn Plaza, or 888 Seventh Avenue.
-They carefully select their tenants, so the risk of tenant defaults in their buildings is low.
+For those interested in investing in NYC’s commercial real estate market, there may be alternative options to purchasing property, particularly for small-time investors.
+Investing in public REITs could be an excellent alternative.
+Shares in commercial REITs, such as SL Green or Vornado, are currently much more affordable, making them a good choice for those with limited capital.
+These companies are the largest commercial landlords in the city.
+They have an impressive portfolio of Class A office buildings, including the Lipstick Building, 1 Madison Avenue, the Graybar Building, One Penn Plaza, and 888 Seventh Avenue.
+In addition, they carefully screen tenants, resulting in a low risk of tenant defaults.